qiniu/kubernetes-csi-driver/README.md

 ## Configuration Requirements

 * Service Accounts with required RBAC permissions
-* FUSE must be available on all Kubernetes Nodes
+* FUSE3 must be available on all Kubernetes Nodes

 ## Dependencies